All articles

 Premium.
 KK's newest city hotel of note, with a minimalist, Japanese-inflected design that stands out in a market of older international flags.
 Rooms are spacious for the category, the 23rd-floor breakfast restaurant and rooftop bar look straight over the water to Gaya Island, and the hotel leans into a design-forward, sociable identity rather than a family-resort one.

-Insider verdictGuests who've stayed at both this and the older Hyatt Regency down the road are consistent: the Centric wins on design, breakfast presentation and the view, and it's a minute's walk closer to the water.
+Insider verdict — Guests who've stayed at both this and the older Hyatt Regency down the road consistently rate the Centric ahead on design, breakfast presentation and the view, and it's a minute's walk closer to the water.
 The trade-off is no club lounge — the Regency has one, the Centric doesn't.
 Ask for a higher-floor room facing the sea rather than the mall side.

-Best for: City-centre base; design-led rooms; walkable to Gaya Street food
+Best for: city-centre base; design-led rooms; walkable to Gaya Street food

 Book with us →

-Le Méridien Kota Kinabalu Book with us
+Le Méridien Kota Kinabalu Marriott Luminous

 Premium.
 A long-standing waterfront tower in the city centre, with an executive lounge that remains genuinely staffed and open — not a given at this level in KK.
 Reliable rather than distinctive: a full-service international hotel with a pool deck over the marina and easy access to the handicraft markets on the waterfront.

-Insider verdictThe dependable choice for travellers who want a known Marriott-family flag and working lounge access in the city centre rather than a design story.
+Insider verdict — The dependable choice for a working lounge and a central waterfront address rather than a design story.
 Ask about a harbour-facing room — the city-side rooms look at the road.

 Shangri-La Tanjung Aru Shangri-La Luxury Circle

-Insider verdictLong-time guests are candid that this one is "nothing wrong with it, except that it's not really luxury" — a fair summary.
+Insider verdict — Long-time guests are candid that this one is "nothing wrong with it, except that it's not really luxury" — a fair summary.
 Book it for the airport-adjacent convenience and the beach, not expecting Rasa Ria's resort depth; ask for a room in the newer block.

-Best for: Airport-adjacent convenience; a city beach; short stays
+Best for: airport-adjacent convenience; a city beach; short stays

 Shangri-La Luxury Circle perks →